Dr. Hoffer's Travel WebSite This site was last updated 01/26/16

 Friday, August 23, 2013

 At 9:10 AM Marcia woke me but I slept until 11:10 AM, when I finally got up.
 Marcia returned from her ENT doctor who told her that she could not fly because of an ear infection.
 That means she has to go to Boston with me on the train.
 This will be the first time in about 20 years that she has traveled by train cross-country with me.
 My first impression was that I would be happy and enjoy having her with me.
-I was packed and ready early but Marcia had some delays which caused us to leave very late for the train station at 5:00 PM giving us a little over an hour to get downtown LA in Friday commuter traffic.
+I was packed and ready early but Marcia had some delays which caused us to leave very late for the train station at 5:00 PM giving us a little over an hour to get downtown LA in Friday commuter traffic before the train pulled out.
 Because we were so very late I decided to drive with Marcia and Blanca in the car.
 Blanca would drive the car back.
 Since we were so very late, I really was driving very quickly so as not to miss the train (scheduled to leave at 6:15 PM.)
 I was cutting in and out of traffic.
 Due to this, Marcia got sick and we couldn't stop so she had to do it out the window.
 Good start to the trip.

 We arrived at Union Station at 6:05 PM (with 10 minutes to spare) and I immediately engaged a Redcap to get all our bags and race us to our train.
 Thank God he got us there and Train 4 departed at 6:30 PM.
 We were in Car 441 in Deluxe Bedroom C. At 8:00 PM we went for dinner in the dining car and since I was still on my diet I had two salads, roast 1/2 chicken with vegetables and I split a bottle of Pinot Grigio with Marcia.
 We tucked in at a reasonable time.